Make Money With Email Marketing

-When it comes to making money online, the most powerful tool in your arsenal is not your social media accounts.
-Its’ not SEO or even paid search ads . . .
+When it comes to making money online, the most powerful tool in your arsenal is your email marketing campaigns.
+Combining email marketing with social media and SEO strategies can take your business to the next level.

 Email marketing has the highest conversion rates compared to every other marketing channel.
 In fact, email is 40 times more effective at acquiring new customers than Social Media.
 Transactions from email are three times more profitable than those made on social media, reports the global management consulting firm McKinsey & Company.